Vintgar Gorge Facts

 In terms of overall length, the feature measures approximately 1 mi (1.6 km).
 The canyon works its way through the surrounding countryside in a comparatively straight manner.
 Along the way, though, this marvel of the region manifests some other captivating aspects.

 Among these, the walls of the delightful gorge itself literally stand out.
 The height of those naturally vary along the length of the ravine, of course.
 As a general principle, however, these beautiful parts of the gorge range from roughly 160 – 330 ft (48.8 – 100.6 m).

 The width of the ruggedly appealing Vintgar Gorge also understandably varies along its length.
 At no point, however, does this measurement exceed 174 ft (53 m).
 Impressively, at many points along its expanse the gulch closes in considerably narrower than this.

 It further boasts a relatively steep downward angle of flow.
 That’s due to the fact that, from its beginning to end it drops a remarkable 820 ft (250 m).
 This degree of slope creates some intriguing flows, yet several comparatively quiescent sections nevertheless exist.

 Vintgar Gorge Location, Formation, and Features

-The location of eye-catching beauty of Vintgar Gorge comes as no surprise to those familiar with its setting.
+The location of the eye-catching beauty Vintgar Gorge comes as no surprise to those familiar with its setting.
 That’s due to the fact that it formed in a region of the world already renowned for its many natural wonders.
 It’s also the same region that hosts Postojna Cave.